thirteen-io/Discord-RPC-DotNet/README.md

-# Discord-RPC-DotNet
+# Discord RPC DotNet
-C# wrapper for Discord Rich Presence
+Discord RPC DotNet is a C# wrapper for Discord Rich Presence.

+---

+Note: This has been written with C# in mind and has only been tested using C#.
+Though it *should* work as expected in other .NET languages I cannot guarentee it will.
+Use at your own risk.